Personal Website (with documentation of all works) www.nicsandiland.com

 2009 Presentation entitled: Victorian film mechanisms and physical interaction at Centre for Contemporary Art (CCA) Tel Aviv University.

-Nic Sandiland's research explores new choreographic forms through installation, performance and film.
-Over the past 20 years he has directed many movement-based projects focusing on simple pedestrian choreography.
+Over the past 30 years, he has made movement-based works focusing on the choreography of the everyday.
 He is particularly interested in engaging the everyday movements of the viewer in a choreographic context and since 2000 has increasingly employed interactive digital technology to do this.
-Recent work has drawn on cinematic techniques, such as slow motion and moving camera mechanisms as ways to elevate the mundane and often overlooked choreography of everyday life.
+Recent work draws on facial and body recognition systems, exposing the political issues that accompany such AI technology through public-facing interactive installations.

-He has made work in London, Europe and South East Asia and has presented at theatres, art galleries, and many unusual venues.
+He has made work in London, Europe, and South East Asia and has presented at theatres, art galleries, and many unusual venues.
 His film work has been shown worldwide and has been regularly broadcast on UK TV (Channel 4).

 Woodhouse, Angela and Broadhead, Caroline and Sandiland, Nic (2018) 'Exposure' working title sharing of practical research in March 2018.
 In: Exposure - research using a thermal imaging camera, 23 April 2018, Coventry University.